jorisfalter/waterbeheer-front/readme.md

 Hosted on Heroku https://waterbeheer-front-e6a87c6ea5d4.herokuapp.com/

+Two Solutions tried:

-app.js is a nodejs solution
+- "app.js" is a nodejs solution, and the final solution, though the vids don't work

-index.html is an iframe solution - though it refuses to connect
+- "index.html" is an iframe solution - though it refuses to connect, probably CORS